 Don’t negotiate- We find our buyers have much more success making “take it or leave it” offers.
 When you leave the offer up for negotiation you never truly know the sellers bottom line.

 Pay attention to price changes- when a property’s price is recently reduced, it might be a sign that the seller is motivated to sell.

 Lastly, and probably the most important of them all, is you must have a good real estate agent.
 You need a real estate agent with experience so you can be assured that you are making a wise investment decision.
 Think about it.
 Agents who have been in business longer than others are more than likely going to be better advisors.
 Having a good real estate agent means that they know their values inside and out and should be able to immediately tell you if the house you are buying is a good investment or not.
-You should feel confident in this person helping you with the home buying process from start to finish, if this isn’t how you feel, then you are with the wrong agent.
+You should feel confident in this person helping you with the home buying process from start to finish, they will make sure to find one of the best single family homes.